When two devices connect, they need to agree on two key things: speed and duplex mode.

 By default, both Cisco devices and PCs use auto-negotiation.

-On Cisco interfaces, if you configure nothing, the default settings are:
+On Cisco interfaces, if you configure nothing, the default settings are:speed auto

 duplex auto

-This behavior is convenient because it prevents mismatches and ensures the best settings are chosen automatically.
+This behavior is helpful.
+It prevents mismatches and picks the best settings automatically.

 That’s what we will cover in the next section.

-So far we have seen how auto-negotiation automatically chooses the best speed and duplex.
+So far, we've learned that auto-negotiation picks the best speed and duplex on its own.
 But sometimes, you may want to configure these values manually.

 Figure 7 - Duplex and Speed Manual Configuration